 This UN Regulation consists of the specific requirements and approval process of a vehicle type with regard to safety-belts and child restraint systems installation.
 The requirements are derived from UN Regulation No. 16 as amended by the 09 series of amendments.
 From a technical point of view, the requirements are identical.
 Therefore, it is important to define clear transitional provisions in the updated UN Regulation No. 16 as amended by the 10 series of amendments, explaining the equivalence between approvals issued according to this Regulation and UN Regulation No. 16 as amended by the 09 series of amendments.

+tbd

 Scope